vipulnaik/working-drafts/lesswrong/planning-for-coronavirus-impact.md

   bit more.
 In many cases, more conscious planning and coordination may be needed.
 So make sure to plan and push for the online equivalents where feasible.
-This is important because it's likely the lockdown will last long enough.
+This is important because it's likely the lockdown will last long enough that completely forgoing some kinds of social interactions will be too costly.
 This may be particularly important for group activities that play an important role providing emotional support to their members.

 ## Impact on work life and job security